 1989 marked two big moves for CBT.
-First, CBT outgrew its historical facility on Pete Rose Way/2nd Street and moved around the corner to the former Hudepohl keg filling and distribution facilty on West 6th Street.
+First, CBT outgrew its historical facility on Pete Rose Way/2nd Street and moved around the corner to the former Hudepohl keg filling and distribution facility on West 6th Street.
 After extensive renovations and modernization, CBT called this new 54,000 square foot facility home.

-As the second decade of the new millennium commences, CBT marked another milestone in its history of serving the Dayton and Cincinnati Markets by becoming the only Rockwell Automation/Allen Bradley distributor for the entire 21 county area of southwest and west central ohio, part of southeast Indiana, and northern Kentucky.
-This authorization allows CBT to now fully meet the electrical, automation, power transmission, and client service needs of its entire customer base.
+As the second decade of the new millennium commenced, CBT marked another milestone in its history of serving the Dayton and Cincinnati Markets by becoming the only Rockwell Automation/Allen Bradley distributor for the entire 21 county area of southwest and west central ohio, part of southeast Indiana, and northern Kentucky.
+This authorization allows CBT to fully meet the electrical, automation, power transmission, belting, and client service needs of its entire customer base.